stegenfeldt/zabbixJS-wrapper/website/content/docs/what-is/what-is.md

 Since Zabbix script-items uses the embedded duktape JS engine for execution, it is not possible to load or import modules like normal JS applications.

-To make web development easier (or rather, possible), Zabbix have included a global `HttpRequest` object based on libcurl for basic http-requests.
+To make web development easier (or rather, possible), Zabbix have included a global [HttpRequest](https://www.zabbix.com/documentation/7.0/en/manual/config/items/preprocessing/javascript/javascript_objects#httprequest) object based on libcurl for basic http-requests.
+One that I have (mostly) replicated the functionality of in a Node.js-compatible [`HttpRequest`](/docs/what-is/HttpRequest/)-class.
-Unfortunately, there is no matching commonJS module to use if you want to debug your scripts in a more intelligent manner.

 So I made a very rudimentary wrapper for an existing, and synchronous, module that is included in the workspace example.
-This allows
+This allows for easier development with proper debugging, breakpoints and variable inspections in VS Code.

 ## 3. The Typescript config